leoosborne/waterfall-finder/README.md

 ## Project Requirements
 1. "Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app."
-    - [ ] Retrieve data from the accuweather  API (to be used in the functions below), and store in maps.
+    - [ ] Retrieve data from the accuweather  API (to be used in the function below), and store in maps.
     - [ ] How much rain has fallen for the past hour as measured by the closest weather provider.

 2. "Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app."

     - [ ] Create a function or functions that calculate whether enough rain has fallen over a certain time to activate the waterfalls and, if so, how long the waterfall should remain active.
-    - [ ] The function(s) take the following arguments (which are all based on best estimates):
+    - [ ] The function(s) take the following two arguments, based on best estimates:
         - [ ] Approximate hourly rainfall in area
-        - [ ] Approximate size of watershed above falls
-        - [ ] Approximate average incline above falls
         - [ ] Approximate rate of flow of falls

     - [ ] If these values prove to difficult to determine, the function(s) will use the following arguments:
         - [ ] Approximate hourly rainfall in area